The BERRI has been developed by a Consultant Clinical Psychologist,

 We then converted this information into a questionnaire that we piloted with a large range of users, including a lot of clinical psychologists with an interest in Looked After and adopted children.
 That gave us feedback about usability, and the need to incorporate a checklist of life events that might influence the scores given.
 We used a system in which we score both the frequency of particular issues and the level of difficulty they present, as Dr Silver's prior research about challenging behaviour showed that this is the best model of how great a challenge a person presents to carers or services.
 This makes intuitive sense - a person who is aggressive every day is more difficult to manage than someone who is aggressive once a month.
 Yet there can be a range of aggressive behaviours from getting into someone's personal space in a threatening way, to pushing, to physical assault.
 It is the combination of behaviours being more severe and occurring more often that is the most challenging to services.
 And the challenge a child presents is best measured by the total of all the different issues they present, so the total scores allow us to compare the needs of different children or to see how a particular child changes over time.
 The pattern of these issues can help to identify where interventions are required.

 We subsequently sought feedback from care leavers and other experts by experience, before refining BERRI and building our online tools around it.
 We have then trained a large number of users to use the system.
-Once BERRI was working well with services for Looked After Children we looked at how we could make it accessible to wider groups of children with complex needs.
+Once BERRI was working well with services for Looked After Children we looked at how we could make it accessible to wider groups of children and young people with complex needs.
 We still continue to improve the system based on user-feedback, and to develop new features.
 As we gain more research data we continue to refine the tools to make them even more useful.